The Law Matters

 Australian ethicist Dr Greg Pike says that the assertion that addiction is a medical problem and not a criminal one is a simplistic and unrealistic dichotomy.
 If those with addictions commit serious offences, as does happen, the criminal law cannot simply turn a blind eye.
 The community still needs to be protected.

-Nobody would claim that we arrest too many drunk drivers or thieves – even though we spend money and effort on roadside checks.
+Nobody would claim that we apprehend too many drunk drivers or thieves – even though we spend money and effort on roadside checks.
 The government has a responsibility to keep the public safe from harm, including from dangerous substances.

 The law has an important deterrent effect.